How do taxes work for Uber Eats independent contractors? What's different about them, and how are they similar to ordinary taxes?

 The beauty of delivering for Uber Eats is it's a great way to make money.
 But whether we do this as a side hustle for some extra money or as full-time delivery drivers, we have to think about taxes at some point.

 Unfortunately, too much information out there is either too complicated or too basic.
 That's why I created this series about Uber Eats taxes.
 This article covers the important concepts as an overview, and then we have several articles to provide more detail about different topics.

 Nine Important Concepts to Help you Understand Uber Eats Taxes

-If you undestand these nine things, Ubereats taxes start to make a bit more sense.
-It won't make you an expert by any means, but it makes sense.
+If you understand these nine things, UberEats taxes start making a bit more sense.

-And then all of a sudden it's not so intimidating.
+And once you understand a bit more, it's no longer as intimidating.
 You don't get blindsided on tax day.
-It helps you make decisions that help you keep your taxes down.
+You can make decisions leading up to that day that help you keep your taxes down.

 - We are taxed as small business owners